-- 1. Each Participating Member Association shall ensure the following when selecting its representative team for the World Cup: - a) all players shall hold the nationality of its country and be subject to its jurisdiction; - b) all players shall be eligible for selection in accordance with the FIFA Statutes and relevant FIFA regulations, in particular arts 5 to 8 of the Regulations Governing the Application of the FIFA Statutes.
+1. Each Participating Member Association shall ensure the following when selecting its representative team for the World Cup:

+a) each player shall hold the nationality of her country and be subject to its jurisdiction;

+b) all players shall be eligible for selection in accordance with the FIFA Statutes, the Regulations Governing the Application of the FIFA Statutes and other relevant FIFA rules and regulations.

-- 2. In addition to the above provision, each Participating Member Association shall ensure that all players of its representative team were born on or after 1 January 1993. - 3.
-In addition to the above provisions, players who have already taken part in a preliminary or final competition of the FIFA U-20 World Cup and/or have taken part in a preliminary or final competition of an Olympic Football Tournament may compete in this competition provided they still fulfil the above age requirement. - 4.
-Protests regarding the eligibility of players shall be decided by the FIFA Disciplinary Committee in accordance with the FIFA Disciplinary Code (cf. art.
+2. In addition to the above provision, each Participating Member Association shall ensure that all players of its representative team were born on or after 1 January 1994.

+3. In addition to the above provisions, players selected for a representative team at the final competition of a FIFA U-20 Women's World Cup will not be authorised to compete in a FIFA U-17 Women's World Cup, even if still eligible from the point of view of age.
+Players who have only taken part in the preliminary competition of a FIFA U-20 Women's World Cup are exempt from this restriction.

+4. The Participating Member Associations are responsible for fielding only eligible players.
+Failure to do so shall lead to the consequences stipulated in the FIFA Disciplinary Code.

+5. Protests regarding the eligibility of players shall be decided by the FIFA Disciplinary Committee in accordance with the FIFA Disciplinary Code (cf. art.
 11 par.
-3). - 5.
-The Participating Member Associations shall be responsible for fielding only eligible players.
-Failure to do so will lead to the consequences stipulated in the FIFA Disciplinary Code.
+3 of the Regulations).

-Player lists and official delegation lists
+25 Player lists and official delegation lists